-Non-executive member of the Board since 1 October 2021, a member of the Audit, Risk & Compliance Committee, Investment Committee and Product Steering Committee.
+Non-executive member of the Board since 1 October 2021, a member of the Audit, Risk & Compliance Committee and chairs the Product Steering Committee.
 Head of Storage Channel Sales IBM, UK and Ireland, with over 30 years previous experience working in both the IT and banking sectors in strategic sales leadership and general management roles.